 Switched to context "cluster3".

-namespace which targets TCP port 8080, with name http
+The following commands create an nginx Service in the nginx-test namespace which targets TCP port 8080, with name http, on any Pod

-label and exposes it on an abstracted Service port.
+with the app: nginx label and exposes it on an abstracted Service port.
 When created, the Service is assigned a unique IP address (also

-called ClusterIP
+called ClusterIP):

 $ kubectl create namespace nginx-test